crcn/figmark/README.md

 #### Recommendations & Notes

-Just a few notes about this library usage:

 - You should GIT-ignore generated design files -- treat them like dependencies.
 - Unused layers are dropped from your application bundle if you're using tree-shaking.
 - `*.pc` file documentation can be found in the [Paperclip repository](https://github.com/crcn/paperclip)